HubertMarczuk/The-salesman-problem-greedily/README.md

 Additionally, the application displays the selected edges in the order of their inclusion in the solution, sorted by their length from the shortest.

 Technologies Used
-Python 3.x
+Python 3.x,
-tkinter (standard Python library)
+tkinter (standard Python library), numpy, matplotlib

 Features
 Finding a path that visits all given points exactly once and returns to the start